Map-A-Droid/MAD/README.md

 If you used to scan before and happen to still have your spawnpoints in your Monocle or Rocketmap database then you can use this script to import them to MAD.
 You must have the trs_spawn table already in your database and you must have filled out the Database portion of the MAD config file!

 ### Intel Importer (intelimport.sh)
-If you ran the MITM method for the first time, you will probably notice that all gyms are missing namen and pictures.
+If you ran the MITM method for the first time, you will probably notice that all gyms are missing names and pictures.
 If you want to add this information, you can use this script.
 First of all, you'll need a CSV Export from the  [Ingress Intel Map](https://intel.ingress.com/intel).
 Install [IITC](https://iitc.me/) and the `IntelCsvExporterMADedition.js` in the scripts directory.
 Make sure to scrape all the necessary portals in your area and export the CSV file to your server.
-The Second step is to run the script with the csv file as the first parameter.
+The second step is to run the script with the csv file as the first parameter.
 Example: `./intelimport.sh export.csv`.

 ## Security